 - DEVELOPMENT OF THE CRIMINAL JUSTICE SYSTEM

-The statistics regarding reporting and further action of sexual harassment and assault cases are dismal at best.
-The statistics in the UK are generally that around 99% of rape reported to the police result in no furhter investigation and action.
+The statistics regarding the reporting and further action of sexual harassment and assault cases are dismal at best.
+The statistics in the UK generally show that around 99% of rape reported to the police result in no further investigation and action.
 Furthermore, the recent report by the UN Women UK agency has said that 96% of women who are sexually harassed, do not report it due to their belief that it would not lead to any further investigation.
-Moreover, sexual offense cases have a longer waiting time in court which is equally emotionally painful, time-consuming, and costly for the victim.
+Moreover, sexual offences cases have a longer waiting time in court which is equally emotionally painful, time-consuming, and costly for the victim.
 The action that needs to be taken now is reform from our governments, the people we put faith into to defend their people and achieve justice.
-As civilians, we must draw attention and advocate for better reforms in our system, and as leaders — they must recognise our fear and the growing injustice.
+As civilians, we must draw attention and advocate for better reforms in our system, and as leaders — they must recognise our fear and the growing injustice against us.
 Most importantly, victims need support throughout the process and as has been outlined by the UK Parliament as part of the Victim Strategy in 2018: need to strengthen the Victim’s Code, better access for victims to compensation, simplifying the criminal justice process for victims and improving access to resources and information regarding their rights and actions, and steps towards handling excessive and overwhelming media coverage.

 We pressingly need to reframe our environmental conversation; lest we fall prey to an uncontrolled economic system.
 One that wreaks havoc through habitat degradation, worker exploitation, and resource scarcity.